armytag/langs/speedlang24/notes.md

 ### "Dual" Verb Form

 Verbs can reduplicate the body (not coda) of the first syllable in the root in order to indicate an action occuring a second time.

+### TAM(E)

+- Tense marked by ambiguous words (might be inflected or uninflected, or both?)
+- Aspect marked by inflected words (auxiliaries, not predicate verb)
+- Mood marked on the verb (maybe in combination with a separate word)
+- No evidential marking

 ### Syntax